sagemath/sage-archive-2023-02-01/src/bin/sage-README-osx.txt

 5) SAGE should pop up in a window.
-6) For the graphical notebook, type notebook() and follow the directions, which are to open firefox or safari (your choice) to the URL http://localhost:8000
+6) For the graphical notebook, type notebook()
+   You might have to open Firefox or Safari (your choice) to the URL
-   If you are on a single user machine, using inotebook() is a little easier.
+       http://localhost:8000
+   to use Sage on your computer.
 7) Email
       http://groups.google.com/group/sage-support
    with any questions.